CONTROL ENGINEERING | VIRTUAL COMMISSIONING

 A simple process simulation or a sophisticated setup with direct coupling of the real automation system with the virtual plant (HIL) – we offer all possibilities to check and optimize the automation concept.
 The integration of suitable detail models as well as the automated validation of extensive test scenarios enable the best possible results.

-OUR OFFER & SERVICES
+OUR SERVICE OFFER

 We support you in establishing virtual commissioning in your company.
 This can be done by creating a show case for a trade fair, by validating a use case or by virtual commissioning of a customer project.